ensolvers/ensolvers-cicd/README.md

 This project includes a series of scripts and utils to simplify CI/CD processes, including app building, testing, etc.

+## Backend infrastructure provisioning

+- Regaring computing provisioning in AWS, we suggest to use EKS with Fargate.
+Steps and templates [can be found here](infrastructure/kubernetes/README.md).
+- For DB support, we suggest to use one of our templates for creating Aurora clusters
+   - [MySQL-Aurora-8.0](templates/MySQL-Aurora-8.0.yaml): provision a MySQL 8.0-based RDS Aurora cluster

+## Frontend infrastructure provisioning

+We use Next.js as our default tech stack for frontend.

+For apps that include server-side rendering, we strongly suggest to use [Vercel](https://vercel.com) or another OOTB, scalable solution like [Cloudflare](https://developers.cloudflare.com/pages/framework-guides/nextjs/ssr/)

+For apps that can be compiled into static sites, we have [our custom solution including S3, Cloudformation and S3](infrastructure/spa/README.md)

 ## General Cloudformation Templates

 One of the key components that this repo includes is a set of Cloudformation templates that simplifies provisioning